 George C. Marshall's Early Career

-George C. Marshall was born on December 31, 1880 in Uniontown, Pennsylvania into the family of a prominent local businessman whose company manufactured coke ovens and who participated in real estate ventures.
+George C. Marshall was born December 31, 1880, in Uniontown, Pennsylvania, into the family of a prominent local businessman whose company manufactured coke ovens and who participated in real estate ventures.
 His comfortable childhood was filled with episodes of fun and mischief, shaped by the love and discipline of his parents.
-In his early education he proved a lackluster student, but later when he overheard his older brother Stuart beg his mother not to let George go to the Virginia Military Institute because he thought it would disgrace the family name, George was inspired to outshine his brother.
+In his early education he was a lackluster student, but later when he overheard his older brother Stuart beg his mother not to let George go to the Virginia Military Institute because he thought it would disgrace the family name, George was inspired to outshine his brother.
 His career at VMI was marked by an uncommon determination to excel, and in his senior year he was selected as First Captain of the Cadet Corps, the most honored position in that institution.

-After the Armistice, Marshall remained in France as Chief of Staff of the Eighth Army until he was selected to be General Pershing's Aide-de-Camp.
-As such, he accompanied Pershing on a victory tour of the Allies' capitals which gave him the opportunity to meet several of the individuals who became prominent leaders in the Second World War.
-His service as Pershing's ADC while the latter served as Chief of Staff of the U.S. Army, provided Marshall insight into the Army's dealing with the administration, the federal bureaucracy and, most importantly, with the Congress.
-In 1924 when General Pershing stepped down as Chief of Staff, Marshall sought appointment as a line officer, and was assigned to the elite 15th Infantry in Tientsin, China, becoming its deputy commander.This was one more assignment during which he could expand his the scope of his acquaintance with promising officers, as well as to evaluate those that did measure up, a sort of virtual "Black Book."
+After the Armistice, Marshall remained in France as Chief of Staff of the 8th Army until he was selected to be General Pershing's Aide-de-Camp.
+As such, he accompanied Pershing on a victory tour of the Allies' capitals which gave him the opportunity to meet several of the individuals who became prominent leaders in World War II.
+His service as Pershing's ADC while the latter served as Chief of Staff of the U.S. Army provided Marshall insight into the Army's dealing with a presidential administration, the federal bureaucracy and, most importantly, with the Congress.
+In 1924 when General Pershing stepped down as Chief of Staff, Marshall sought appointment as a line officer and was named Deputy Commander of the elite 15th Infantry in Tientsin, China.This was one more assignment during which he could expand the scope of his acquaintance with promising officers and evaluate those who did measure up, a sort of virtual "Black Book."